-Extendicare's ParaMed Home Health Care division operates in six provinces across Canada, currently providing approximately 11.1 million hours of care annually, which we believe makes ParaMed the largest private-sector provider of publicly funded home health care in Canada, and the largest in Ontario.
+Extendicare's ParaMed Home Health Care division operates in six provinces across Canada, currently providing approximately 11.0 million hours of care annually, which we believe makes ParaMed the largest private-sector provider of publicly funded home health care in Canada, and the largest in Ontario.
 The Ontario market currently represents approximately 83% of ParaMed's service volumes, of which approximately 98% are received from government-funded contracts at specified rates, and the remainder from private-pay clients.
+The Company is unable to predict whether the government will adopt changes in its funding or budget priorities, and if adopted and implemented, the impact, if any, such changes will have on the Company's business, results of operations and financial condition.